CHTC/chtc-website-source/_uw-research-computing/user-expectations.md

     category: Basics and Policies
 ---

-**If you have not yet requested a CHTC account and met with a Research Computing Facilitator, please fill out [this form](form.html).**

 This page lists important policies and expectations for using CHTC computing and data services.
 Our goal is to provide services that work well for **all users**,